Group Visit + Program

 Science of Sound, Grades 1-5

-Experiment with sound – how do we make it, how do we hear it, and what’s the science behind it?
+Experiment with sound – how do we make it, how do we hear it, how does it travel, and what’s the science behind it?

 STATE HISTORY / WORLD CULTURES / ART